-Compared to the rest of the Tucson Metropolitan Area market, the Harlan Heights region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Tucson Metropolitan Area market, the Harlan Heights region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 2 listings have been listed, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have come on the market, which means spaces most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 19% of the office spaces in the Harlan Heights are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 970 sqft.
-Most buildings in this market are close to 2 stories.
-Most buildings in this area were built in 2000 and are Class B.
+The standard measurement for office space in this area is around 880 sqft.
+Most properties in this region are approximately 2 floors.
+Most buildings in this market were built in 2000 and are Class B.